• Skip to primary navigation

 • Add passata and salt.
 Saute for a minute.

 • Add vegetable stock.
 Mix and cover the pot.
-Cook covered for around 30-40 minutes on a medium flame or until the lentils are cooked.
+Cook covered for around 30-40 minutes on medium heat or until the lentils are cooked.

 • Add boiled chickpeas and vermicelli.
 Cook for another 10-12 minutes or until the vermicelli is cooked.